 Johannesburg in Kern County, California — The American West (Pacific Coastal)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 6, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 831 times since then and 2 times this year.
-Last updated on November 3, 2014, by Michael Kindig of Long Beach, California.
-Photos: 1, 2, 3, 4. submitted on December 6, 2011, by Michael Kindig of Long Beach, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 9, 2020.
+It was originally submitted on November 8, 2020.
+This page has been viewed 45 times since then and 3 times this year.
+Photos: 1, 2, 3, 4, 5, 6, 7, 8. submitted on November 8, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.